 Let’s celebrate being everythingists

-What is interesting to me though is the legacy of negativity being an everythingist brings – I’ve been called a dabbler, jack of all trades, generalist, amateur, and even a nonexpert.
+What is interesting to me, though, is the legacy of negativity being an everythingist brings – I’ve been called a dabbler, jack of all trades, generalist, amateur, and, worryingly, a non-expert.
+I've even been called a flibberjibbet, putting me in the space of a foolish and flighty woman.
 Where does this come from and how do we challenge and move beyond it to celebrate diversity of experience, abilities and wants?

 Being an expert